 District COVID Numbers:

-CAMPBELL RATES by ZIP, as published daily by the Northern Kentucky Health Department (NKY Health):
+As published daily by the Northern Kentucky Health Department (NKY Health):

-I hope this information has been useful.
+I hope this information has been helpful to you.

 David A. Rust, Superintendent